Písek: Sights

-Písek has a well-preserved, medieval centre formed by larger Velké Square and small Alešovo Square with number of narrow alleys.
-The most valuable monument is Písek Stone Bridge, a national cultural monument.
+Písek has a well-preserved, medieval centre formed by the larger square Velké náměstí and smaller square Alšovo náměstí with a number of narrow alleys.
+The most valuable monument is Písek Stone Bridge, protected as a national cultural monument.
 It was the second stone bridge in Bohemia and it is the oldest preserved bridge in country.
 It is also one of the oldest preserved bridges in whole Europe.

 Sacral buildings

 There are six churches in Písek, four of them in the town centre.
 One of the town's main landmarks is the Deanery Church of the Nativity of the Virgin Mary from the mid-13th century, old as the town itself.
 The church tower is open to the public and serves as a lookout tower.

-The Church of the Exaltation of the Holy Cross is located on the central square commemorates the former Dominican Monastery destroyed by Hussites in 1419.
+The Church of the Exaltation of the Holy Cross, located on the central square, commemorates the former Dominican Monastery destroyed by the Hussites in 1419.

 The Church of Saint Wenceslaus is located in Václavské Předměstí part of Písek.
 Existence of a sacral building in the area was documented in around 1200; Church of Saint Wenceslaus was first mentioned in 1378.
 The original church was demolished in the mid-16th century and a new Gothic-Renaissance church was built on its foundations.
 In 1695–1697, it was rebuilt into the Baroque style.
 Today it is known for the unique fresco of Jan Hus being burned in Konstanz from around 1550, the oldest painting of his burning in the world.